East Coast Podiatry

 Ingrown toenails can happen in children of any age and are most likely to develop on the big toe.
 In some situations, other toenails and fingernails may be affected as well, although cases of ingrown fingernails are rare.

 Infection can occur in the wound due to skin breakages caused by sharp nail edges.
-If inadequate treatment is given, ingrown toenails are highly likely to recur and an infection may create severe complications if it spreads to the surrounding soft tissues, blood stream, or bones.
+If unaddressed, ingrown toenails are likely to recur and an infection may create severe complications if it spreads to the surrounding soft tissues, blood stream, or bones.

 Ingrown Toenails May Be Caused By: